pouriyajamshidi/tcping/docs/observability/README.md

 ![The UDP row of the InfluxDB dashboard](../Images/observability/dashboard-influxdb-udp.png)

-And **tcping (Alloy)** is the same set of panels reading from Prometheus, so a run using `--alloy` looks like one using `--influxdb`.
+And **tcping (Alloy)** is the same set of panels reading from Prometheus, so a run using `--otlp` looks like one using `--influxdb`.
 The same outage is in it, because the stack sends every run both ways:

 ![The Probes row of the Alloy dashboard](../Images/observability/dashboard-alloy-probes.png)